ZanderL017/CPG-data-analytics-training/README.md

-# CPG Data Analytics Training
+# IN PROGRESS!
+CPG Data Analytics Training

 Welcome!
 Here you can find all the necessary materials to start learning how to work with and visualize data.